agomoll/Chatbot/README.md

 ### Testing prompts and responses:
 The platform provides an easy to use interface to test queries against the chatbot while developing.
+After submitting a question, the chatbot returns an answer as well as the Intent and/or Intity used as a reference.
+This allows for easy tuning of reference data for the chatbot to rely on.
 ![First_Prompt](https://github.com/agomoll/Chatbot/blob/main/Resources/chatbot_practice.PNG)